wp-media/wp-rocket-helpers/wp-rocket-yith-woocommerce-recently-viewed-products/README.md

-# WP Rocket | WooCommerce recently viewed products Integration
+# WP Rocket | YITH WooCommerce Recently Viewed Products Integration

 Create a specific cache for each value of woocommerce_recently_viewed cookie